-Floating alone in the middle of the Pacific, Hawaii maintains its own sense of self apart from the US mainland.
-Spam, shave ice, surfing, ukulele and slack key guitar music, hula, pidgin, 'rubbah slippah' - these are just some of the touchstones of everyday life.
-Pretty much everything here feels easygoing, lowkey and casual, bursting with genuine aloha and fun.
-You'll be equally welcome whether you're a globe-trotting surf bum, a beaming couple of honeymooners or a big family with rambunctious kids.
+Floating all by itself in the middle of the Pacific, Hawaii proudly maintains its own identity apart from the US mainland.
+Spam, shave ice, surfing, ukulele and slack key guitar music, hula, pidgin, 'rubbah slippah' (flip-flops) - these are just some of the touchstones of everyday life, island style.
+Pretty much everything here feels easygoing, low-key and casual, bursting with genuine aloha and fun.
+You'll be equally welcome whether you're a globe-trotting surf bum, a beaming couple of fresh-faced honeymooners or a big, multigenerational family with rambunctious kids.